OSInside/cloud-builder/doc/source/index.rst

 Design Aspects
 --------------

-The :ref:`services` are designed to run in cloud environments and utilizes *message broker* and *VM instances* cloud services to operate.
+The {CB} services introduced in :ref:`services` are designed to run in cloud environments and utilizes *message broker* and *VM instances* cloud services to operate.
 In general the environment to run the {CB} services is not restricted to a specific framework.
 However, for the sake of this documentation and for my understanding of a production ready pipeline the following cloud and services will be used:

 Amazon EC2:
   To let {CB} services run, instances in EC2 are used